gitgomz/OPRA-Practice-Exam_2025/opra_practice_exam_Section 5.md

 D. Hypokalemia is not a typical side effect of statins.
 </details>

-## Question 7
-**A patient with osteoporosis is prescribed alendronate.
+## **7. A patient with osteoporosis is prescribed alendronate.
 What is the most important administration instruction for this medication?**
 A. Take with food
 B. Take at bedtime
 C. Take on an empty stomach with water and remain upright for 30 minutes